Donations

 Croydon-based Children’s Hospital Pyjamas collects and distributes brand new pyjamas to hospitals, hospices, hospital at-home teams and women’s refuges in the UK.

-The Axis Foundation’s donation of £3,000 helped them purchase pyjamas for some of the 40 such organisations within the M25.
-At an average cost of £8 per pair, this means 375 children will have sweeter dreams in their new pyjamas!
+The Axis Foundation’s two donations (each of £3,000) helped them purchase pyjamas for some of the 40 such organisations within the M25.
+At an average cost of £8 per pair, this means 750 children will have sweeter dreams in their new pyjamas!

 Ann told us: “Children may arrive in A&E having had their clothing damaged, or in situations when there hasn’t been time to pack essentials.
 They may have their own pyjamas but need a fresh pair due to illness or accident.
 While in refuges, children may have fled a dangerous situation and might not have brought any clothing.
 Our pyjamas have also been used to dress children who have passed away, so their families can see them looking comfortable and at peace.”